jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 This command assigns a new tag to an existing modelkit (source-modelkit) or updates an existing tag, effectively renaming or categorizing modelkits for better organization and version control.
 Tags are identifiers linked to specific modelkit versions within a repository.

 A full modelkit reference has the following format:

 [HOST[:PORT_NUMBER]/][NAMESPACE/]REPOSITORY[:TAG]

   * HOST: Optional.
 The registry hostname where the ModelKit is located.
     Defaults to localhost if unspecified.
 Must follow standard DNS rules (excluding underscores).

   * PORT_NUMBER: Optional.
 Specifies the registry's port number if a hostname is provided.

   * NAMESPACE: Represents a user or organization's namespace, consisting of slash-separated components that may include lowercase letters, digits, and specific separators (periods, underscores, hyphens).

   * REPOSITORY: The name of the repository, typically corresponding to the modelkit's name.

   * TAG: A human-readable identifier for the modelkit version or variant.
     Valid ASCII characters include lowercase and uppercase letters, digits, underscores, periods, and hyphens.
 It cannot start with a period or hyphen and is limited to 128 characters.

 Tagging is a powerful way to manage different versions or configurations of your modelkits, making it easier to organize, retrieve, and deploy specific iterations.
 Ensure tags are meaningful and consistent across your team or organization to maintain clarity and avoid confusion.

 ```
-kit tag <source-modelkit>[:TAG] <target-modelkit>[:TAG] [flags]
+kit tag SOURCE_MODELKIT[:TAG] TARGET_MODELKIT[:TAG] [flags]
 ```

 ### Examples